-- Wiley Rein represented AECOM in a lawsuit alleging fraud and breach-of-subcontract agreements related to a 2007 competition for a classified contract with the Intelligence Community.
+- Wiley Rein represented AECOM in a lawsuit alleging fraud and breach-of-subcontract agreements related to a competition for a classified contract with the Intelligence Community.
 Wiley Rein was instrumental in convincing DOJ to intervene in the state court action, remove it to federal court, and move to dismiss the case by invoking the state secrets privilege.
 After Wiley Rein filed a brief supporting the Government’s motion and argued in support of dismissal, the court dismissed the lawsuit on state secrets grounds.
+This was a rare example of the government invoking the state secrets privilege, and seeking dismissal of a case, in a civil matter between two private litigants.
 Wever v.
 AECOM National Security Programs, Inc. (E.D.
-Va.).
+Va.
+2017).

 Supreme Court Practice

 - Wiley Rein represented six former attorneys general in a major national security case, successfully arguing that plaintiffs lacked Article III standing to challenge the constitutionality of national security legislation.
 Clapper v.
 Amnesty International.

 - Wiley Rein represented the Washington Legal Foundation (WLF) as an amicus in support of the U.S. Navy in a challenge to the Navy’s use of mid-frequency active sonar in anti-submarine warfare training off the Pacific Coast.
 Winter v.
 Natural Resources Defense Council.

 - Wiley Rein represented the Foundation for the Defense of Democracies as an amicus in support of the government in a challenge to the Military Commissions Act.
 Boumediene v.
 Bush.